NTSB Identification: ERA12LA477

 Injuries: 1 Uninjured.

-According to the pilot the helicopter's last annual inspection was completed 12 years prior to the accident flight.
-On the day of the accident he decided to fly it to lubricate the parts.
+According to the pilot, the helicopter's last annual inspection had been completed 12 years prior to the accident.
+On the day of the accident, he decided to fly it to lubricate the parts.
 After liftoff, he brought the helicopter to a hover about 25 feet in the air and initiated some pedal turns.
-The nose of the helicopter then began to drift towards the right.
-He applied left pedal but did not experience a response.
-The helicopter then continued to circle; the pilot dropped the collective, the helicopter impacted the ground on the left skid, struck a fence, and then rolled over on its left side.
+The nose of the helicopter then began to drift toward the right.
+He applied left pedal but the helicopter didn’t respond.
+The helicopter then circled 6 to 8 times, so the pilot lowered the collective, and the helicopter impacted the ground on the left skid, struck a fence, and then rolled over on its left side.

 Index for Jul2012 | Index of months